The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Weird like that

 ### Bloodwhetting
-* Get 4 GCDs in by popping this in the 2nd oGCD slot.
+* Get 4 GCDs in by popping this in the second oGCD slot.
 * Heals per hit, very powerful in dungeons.
 * May Crit a heal randomly.
 Luck!
 * Primal Rend, Chaotic Cyclone and Inner Chaos always force a Crit heal.